open-source-at-illinois/open-source-illinois-web/documentation/docs.md

 It displays the title of the website, a Home button that links back to the Topics component and the Profile page.

 ### Topics
 The topics component is the main page on launch of the website.
-It loads in the static array from main_topics.ts that fills out divs linking the user to the Members, Workshops, Projects and Calendar modules.
+It loads in the static array from main_topics.ts that fills out divs linking the user to the Members, Workshops, Projects, Calendar and Scrum Board modules.
+The Calendar module is simply a link to a Google calendar where general info (workshops, meeting times, etc) will be placed.

 ### Member
 The Member page purpose is to display all members and officers of the club, their Github accounts and links to their various projects.

 On init, members.service makes a request to the server for all members signed up with the club.
 This is returned via members.service to member.component.ts, where a ngFor loop fills out everything.
+Angular Materials are utilized to fill out each members card.

+--- UPCOMING ---
+- Each member will have associated projects
+- Each officer will have associate projects AND workshops they lead
+- Enable pictures stored in Google Cloud api for each member (nonessential)

 ### Projects
+The Project page's purpose is to display all projects

 ## Node.js Server